tfprogress/daily/README.md

 - Page 7: For Employers: Assessment      [Not specified]
 - Page 8: For Employers: Enquire Now     [Completed]
 - Page 9: Partner With Us                [Completed]
+- Page 10: About Us                      [Completed]
+- Page 11: Contact Us                    [In Progress]

 ---
 ## Software Information